ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.hidden.md

 # PHP web application on a LAMP Stack in VPC
 {: #lamp-stack-on-vpc}

 This tutorial walks you through the creation of an Ubuntu **L**inux virtual server with **A**pache web server, **M**ySQL database and **P**HP scripting on {{site.data.keyword.Bluemix_notm}} [Virtual Private Cloud (VPC) Infrastructure](https://www.ibm.com/cloud/learn/vpc).
-This combination of software - more commonly called a LAMP stack - is very popular and often used to deliver websites and web applications.
+This combination of software - more commonly called a LAMP stack - is often used to deliver websites and web applications.
 Using {{site.data.keyword.vpc_short}} you will quickly deploy your LAMP stack and if desired add logging and monitoring.
 To experience the LAMP server in action, you will also install and configure the free and open source [WordPress](https://wordpress.org/) content management system.

 ## Objectives

-* Provision a virtual server instance (VSI) in a VPC
+* Provision a virtual server instance (VSI) in a VPC.
-* Install the latest Apache, MySQL and PHP version
+* Install the latest Apache, MySQL and PHP software.
-* Host a website or blog by installing and configuring WordPress
+* Host a website or blog by installing and configuring WordPress.
-* Configure logging and monitoring to detect outages and monitor for slow performance (optional)
+* Configure logging and monitoring to detect outages and monitor for slow performance (optional).

 ## Services used